dawhoom/frontmentor-challenge/README.md

 # frontmentor challenge
- frontmentor challenge done with a bit of GPT on javascript pattern
+ frontmentor challenge done with a bit of GPT on javascript part